PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter7/VNET/AWS/README.md

 	    a.
 Use this resource for AWS, https://aws.amazon.com/free.

 ## Instructions
-- File name:

-  1. awsVPC_AllTasks.md
+- Review the file named awsVPC_AllTasks.md